Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Results and analyses

-For the sake of brevity, the results of all non-thermal loads are summarized in \autoref{fig:exp_result_nonthermal_emission_nov}.
-Note that the bidirectional-charging \ac{EV} was not present and the results in \autoref{fig:exp_result_nonthermal_emission_nov}(b) and (c) are simulated \ac{SOC} and charging/discharging power.
+For brevity, the results of all non-thermal loads are summarized in \autoref{fig:exp_result_nonthermal_emission_nov}.
+Note that the bidirectional-charging \ac{EV} was absent; results in \autoref{fig:exp_result_nonthermal_emission_nov}(b) and (c) represent simulated \ac{SOC} and charging/discharging power.